Independent auditor's report

 Note 4 to the consolidated balance sheet in the financial statements

 Our audit procedures to test the existence of the inventories mainly consist of testing the relevant internal control procedures, specifically by testing the inventory cycle counts that are periodically performed by management and the automated recording of sales transactions (three-way-match).
-Throughout the year, we have attended a selection of inventory cycle counts in stores and in the distribution centers, to validate counts performed by the company.
-We compared our count results with the results of the counts by Beter Bed representatives.

 Report on the other information included in the annual report